Kellton LogoHome

 }

 Additionally, I specified categories that Chat GPT could use as enum values.
-I ran classification for the 450 expenses four times and took average success ratio from them.
-Here is the % of success assignments for every category:
+I ran classification for the 450 expenses four times and took the average success ratio from them.
+Here is the % of successful assignments for every category:

-I also checked number of false assignments for every category.
-I wanted to see which categories were used, when chat gpt had no better idea.
+I also checked the number of false assignments for every category.
+I wanted to see which categories were used when ChatGPT had no better idea.
 I run this test two times and took average from them.
 Here are the results:

 What we learned: AI's hits and misses in expense classification